p4sstime/p4sstime/README.md

 sm_pt_stats              0/1    # If 1, enables printing of passtime events to chat both during and after games.
 If map begins with "pa", stats is enabled automatically.
 Does not affect logging. sm_pt_stats_delay        7.5    # Set the delay between round end and the stats being displayed in chat. sm_pt_practice           0/1    # If 1, enables practice mode.
-When the round timer reaches 5 minutes, add 5 minutes to the timer.
+When the round timer reaches 5 minutes, add 5 minutes to the timer. sm_pt_caber_rechargetime 20     # Set how long it takes for caber to recharge.
+If 0, recharging is disabled.
 ```

 ### Logs Example